 To cope with stress, it is recommended to consume foods rich in omega-3 , found in oily fish like salmon, as well as pumpkin seeds and vegetable oils.
 These nutrients contribute to good brain health and can modulate stress responses.
 Find out all the benefits of omega-3 in our article.

 On the other hand, it's crucial to avoid processed foods high in refined sugar and white flour.
-These can cause blood sugar spikes, followed by energy dips, thus exacerbating stress symptoms.
+These can cause blood sugar spikes, followed by energy crashes, thus exacerbating stress symptoms.

 The role of cortisol, the stress hormone